DonosoNaumczuk/sia/TP2/README.md

                 .
 qtyNeuronsInLayerN   unsigned int
 ```
-The learningSample and testSample strings must be a name of file place in the TP2 folder.
+The learningSample and testingSample strings must be a name of file place in the TP2 folder.
 Such file must respect the following structure:

 ```